 A high standard for construction quality is obvious at Praxis Skis.
 All of our skis are handcrafted by passionate skiers who take pride in the finished product and who follow a manufacturing protocol that has been engineered to create a long lasting ski.
 The following outlines the different construction features and techniques used in making Praxis Skis.
 Enjoy the ride, and know that we enjoyed creating it.

 With an emphasis on continual improvement and a strong desire to achieve customized perfection, Praxis Skis is proud to introduce our most revolutionary ski cores to date.
-For 2015, we’ve not only completely re-engineered our core makeup, but we’ve brought more custom options to the table.
+We’ve not only completely re-engineered the core makeup, but we’ve brought more custom options to the table.

-Praxis Skis uses three types of wood in our cores: hard maple, ash, and paulownia.
+Praxis Skis uses four types of wood in our core options: hard maple, ash, aspen and paulownia.
 Each species of wood is used strategically for a specific purpose.
-The ash is used in the center of the ski and the perimeter of the ski.
-This provides a strong frame for the ski that smoothes out and dampens the ride.
-Hard maple is used to create a solid center in the ski for binding mounts.
-Paulownia is a very lightweight hardwood and is used in the rest of the skis core.
+The hardwoods ash and maple are used in the center of the ski and the very perimeter of the ski.
+This provides a strong frame for the ski that smooths out and dampens the ride.
+Hard maple is also used to create a solid center in the ski for binding mounts.
+Either aspen or paulownia, both very lightweight hardwoods are used in the rest of the skis core.
 The combination of these hand-selected woods create a strong, damp, lightweight core.

-The UL core reduces weight by using a smaller amount of the heavier ash and maple and more paulownia.
+The ulta light core reduces weight by using the lightweight hardwood paulownia instead of aspen in the core matrix.
 This allows for substantial weight savings for those looking for a highly competitive ski weight, ideal for those looking to create a lightweight touring ski.
 Take one of our fatter powder specific models and make it so light that you can hike powder turns all day.

 One of the biggest factors that separates a Praxis core from the rest can be seen in the actual creation of our cores.
 We use a woodworker’s practice in our core creation known as Book Ended or Book Matched.
 This is a unique process that is a great example of how Praxis Skis goes one step further than other manufacturers.
 We do this to assure that each pair of skis has a pair of cores created together from the same exact wood grains and densities, giving you an identical weight, flex, and feel for your left and right skis.
 How is this done?
 Well, each core is sliced off a “core block” that contains 4 pair of skis and the slices are matched up in succession at creation, numbered and milled together as a pair.
 This creates a pair of skis with the exact same wood grain and characteristics on both skis.
 From the inside to the outside edges and from the tip to the tail, consistency should be every reputable ski maker’s main goal.